New Build Regulations for Insulation

 - Floor Insulation

-Typically, when insulation your loft, you want to aim for a minimum U-Value standard of 0.20.
+Typically, when insulation your loft, you want to aim for a maximum U-Value standard of 0.20.

-Pitched roofs also require a minimum U-Value standard of 0.13, notice the difference between a pitched roof and a flat roof.
+Pitched roofs also require a maximum U-Value standard of 0.13, notice the difference between a pitched roof and a flat roof.

-Flat roofs new build regulations are the same as the pitched roof above, asking for a minimum U-Value of 0.13.
+Flat roofs new build regulations are the same as the pitched roof above, asking for a maximum U-Value of 0.13.

-The regulations for new build wall ask for a minimum of 0.18 (not to be confused with a cavity wall).
+The regulations for new build wall ask for a maximum of 0.18 (not to be confused with a cavity wall).

 Cavity walls generally differ from internal walls for new build insulation regulations.
-Cavity walls ask for a minimum of 0.30 in order to comply with government standards.
+Cavity walls ask for a maximum of 0.30 in order to comply with government standards.

-Our last example, floor insulation, in new dwellings, ask for a minimum U-Value of 0.13, a regulation that must be complied with in new builds.
+Our last example, floor insulation, in new dwellings, ask for a maximum U-Value of 0.13, a regulation that must be complied with in new builds.

 It is important to note that new build regulations for insulation do vary with not just the different countries of the United Kingdom, but also the type of dwelling.
 New builds and existing builds have different regulations.
 Domestic and non-domestic dwellings have different standards of regulations and also refurbishments and extensions have their own set of insulation regulations.
 The aforementioned information is strictly referring to new builds/dwellings that reside in England.